z3l4w5/tintin-space/content/docs/part1/chapter5/1/_index.md

 # 5.1 Separating data and design

 To control the website’s index page with a markup document, we need to create the markup document first.
 The content folder is the branch bundle for the entire website.
-We   need   to   place   _index.md   (https://github.com/hugoinaction/hugoinaction/ tree/chapter-05-resources/01) in that folder to represent the /index.html web page.
+We need to place _index.md   (https://github.com/hugoinaction/hugoinaction/tree/chapter-05-resources/01) in that folder to represent the /index.html web page.
 Note that if we use index.md instead, the website’s root becomes a leaf bundle and will not use the template we provide in the layouts folder.
 With the markup document present, we can move the data currently hardcoded in index.html into the front matter of this markup document.
 The following listing shows the contents of the index page using Markdown as the markup language.
 We’ll use this information in the index.html page.

-{{< figure src="Figure5.1.svg" title="Figure 5.1 Hugo compiles the template file provided in the layouts folder in combination with the markup content to generate the HTML content for the web page.
-The developer provides the template file and uses some content to ensure that the Hugo build process generates the content for a web page correctly.
-This chapter goes through the program logic that the developer needs to create between the template and the content to generate a single web page." >}}

 {{< details title="Listing 5.1  The contents of the index page in Markdown (content/_index.md)" open=true >}}
 ```yaml